top of page

 The Holy Cross campus is located in southwestern Worcester, at the junction of Interstate 290 and Route 146.
 Hart Recreation Center is located at the southern edge of campus atop Mount Saint James, adjacent to many of the school’s athletic facilities.
 There is a large parking lot adjacent to the arena.
 The College of the Holy Cross’ location gives it spectacular views of the city below.

 2016 renovations greatly expanded and modernized the facility.
-Fans enter into a bright, modern lobby which houses the ticket booths.
-The basketball arena and hockey rink share a concourse, which is where you’ll find the concession stands, rest rooms and Holy Cross Athletic Hall of Fame.
-Long gone are the 70’s style carpeting, trophy cases and stained-glass windows of the old Hart Center.
+Fans enter into a bright, modern lobby which houses the ticket booths and restrooms.
+The basketball arena and hockey rink share a concourse, which is where you’ll find the concession stands and Holy Cross Athletic Hall of Fame.

 The basketball arena is located to your left as you enter the Hart Center.
 Fans holding lower-level seats will enter the arena at floor level, while fans holding reserved or upper-level seats will head to the staircases.
 Lower-level seats consist of molded plastic bleachers.
 There are three rows of individual plastic stadium seats at the top of the lower level, and metal bleachers make up the balcony seating.
 All seats at the Hart Center are painted purple and enjoy great views of the court.

 There is a concourse inside the arena that circles the entire court.
-At points, the concourse provides access to the remodeled upper level, overlooking new meeting rooms and a practice court.
+At points, the concourse overlooks the Hart Center’s meeting rooms and practice court.
 Standing room is available on this concourse at either end of the court.

 Be sure to time your visit to the concession stand and/or restrooms carefully, as lines can form at halftime.